BDC Hamburger Icon

 Pharmacies

-Pharmacies and larger pharmacy benefit managers (PBMs) are seeing a disruption this year with the increased ability to purchase prescriptions through mail order or online using sites such as Amazon.
+Pharmacies and larger pharmacy benefit managers (PBMs) are seeing a disruption with the increased ability to purchase prescriptions through mail order or online using sites such as Amazon.
 Physically going to the pharmacy to pick up a prescription can be inconvenient.
 With that tension point in mind, Amazon Pharmacy has begun to disrupt the industry by allowing customers to purchase their prescriptions online and get them delivered to their homes.
-The pricing is transparent, unlike with PBMs, and the company offers a simple process for refilling medications – all from a customer’s desktop or mobile device.
+The pricing is transparent, and the company offers a simple process for refilling medications, all from a customer’s desktop or mobile device.

 Fulfillment and delivery

-The fulfillment process includes inventory, putting together customer orders and shipping them.
-This requires companies to invest in inventory management software as well as delivery technology.
-Delivery services such as USPS, UPS, FedEx and DHL are beginning to see a shift in the industry due to companies like Amazon implementing faster shipping and more efficient delivery tracking software.
-This development was partly sparked by a factor few could predict: the coronavirus pandemic.
+The fulfillment process includes maintaining inventory, assembling customer orders and shipping them.
+This requires companies to invest in inventory management software and delivery technology.
+Delivery services such as the U.S. Postal Service, UPS, FedEx and DHL have seen a shift in the industry due to Amazon Prime’s faster shipping and more efficient delivery tracking software.
+This development was sparked partly by a factor that few could have predicted: the coronavirus pandemic.

-The industries likely to see disruptions in the near future are ones that can use new technology to make purchasing easier for consumers – and it may be a behemoth, not a startup, doing the bulk of the disrupting.
+The industries that are likely to see disruptions in the near future are the ones that can use new technology to make purchasing easier for consumers.

 How to disrupt an industry

 For an entrepreneur, disrupting an existing industry is a very challenging proposition.
-It can’t be done without first having a clear understanding of what it is you’re looking for – the first thing being market complacency.
-Industries that have stopped innovating are almost always due for a shakeup.
+It requires a clear understanding of what you’re looking for, including market complacency.
+Industries that have stopped innovating are almost always due for a shake-up.

-The second thing to examine is the presence of customer frustration.
-When customers are no longer satisfied with an industry’s existing product and service offerings, there’s ample opportunity for another business to come in and cause a disruption.
-Finally, you have to look for tension points.
+The second thing to examine is customer frustration.
+When customers are no longer satisfied with an industry’s existing product and service offerings, there’s ample opportunity for another business to cause a disruption.
+Finally, look for tension points.
 As mentioned, these are much smaller and more discreet than pain points, but the solutions to these issues can fuel significant change.

 Once you identify an industry that is experiencing one or more of these characteristics, you can begin to think about disruption.
-And as you can see from the examples above, plenty of industries are facing significant shakeups this year.
+And as you can see from the examples above, plenty of industries are facing significant shake-ups.

 author image